x1nerama/devtbenoth/README.md

  My name is Berkay Karakoç.
 I am a 16 year old 11th grade high school student interested in Binary Exploitation and Malware Analysis in Linux Environment.

  Although I am not a professional in the fields I am interested in, I am trying to improve myself.
 At the same time, I share what I learned about this field on my github.io page for other people to learn.

-At the same time, I am studying software development at Suzan Mehmet Gönç Vocational and Technical Anatolian High School.
-I am interested in the Full Stack Development     side so that I can be more successful in the school process.
 </p>

 <details open>